How to train a custom text classification model

 To train a model, start a training job.
-Only successfully completed jobs create a model.
-Training jobs expire after seven days, after this time you will no longer be able to retrieve the job details.
-If your training job completed successfully and a model was created, it won't be affected by the job expiring.
+Only successfully completed jobs create a usable model.
+Training jobs expire after seven days.
+After this period, you won't be able to retrieve the job details.
+If your training job completed successfully and a model was created, it won't be affected by the job expiration.
 You can only have one training job running at a time, and you can't start other jobs in the same project.

-The training times can be anywhere from a few seconds when dealing with simple projects, up to a couple of hours when you reach the maximum limit of utterances.
+The training times can be anywhere from a few minutes when dealing with few documents, up to several hours depending on the dataset size and the complexity of your schema.

 See the project development lifecycle for more information.

-- Automatically splitting the testing set from training data: The system will split your tagged data between the training and testing sets, according to the percentages you choose.
+- Automatically splitting the testing set from training data: The system will split your labeled data between the training and testing sets, according to the percentages you choose.
+The system will attempt to have a representation of all classes in your training set.
 The recommended percentage split is 80% for training and 20% for testing.

 If you choose the Automatically splitting the testing set from training data option, only the data assigned to training set will be split according to the percentages provided.

-- Use a manual split of training and testing data: This method enables users to define which utterances should belong to which set.
-This step is only enabled if you have added utterances to your testing set during labeling.
+- Use a manual split of training and testing data: This method enables users to define which labeled documents should belong to which set.
+This step is only enabled if you have added documents to your testing set during data labeling.

 To start training your model from within the Language Studio: